Every year, thousands of people pass through the Northwest Immigration Detention Center in Tacoma, WA, one of the largest in the country.

 World Relief staff and partners help detainees plan for their deportation back to their country of origin.
-This involves connection for the detainee back to a local area with a welcoming faith community and connection social services.
-This is important for many detainees are returning to places they left as children, or haven't been back to in decades.
+This involves making connections for the detainee in a local community, a welcoming faith community and connections to social services.
+This is important for many detainees who are returning to places they left as children, or haven't been back to in decades.
 Detainees are also given backpacks, clothing and travel supplies as available.

 To assist in providing resources and connections, please contact Jose-Luis Bonilla at (253) 344-6732 or email@example.com

 To more effectively minister to immigrant detainees, World Relief envisions:

 A Bible and study materials for each detainee who requests them

 A large, diverse group of volunteers to visit and meet the needs of detainees during their time in detention and after they exit detention

 Local churches and communities educated about immigration issues and how they can advocate for the needs of detainees and their families

 Interested in volunteering at the Detention Center?
 The first step is to fill out a volunteer application.
 We will review the application and then send you an access code to RSVP to a volunteer training.